Regreening the Waterfall Meadow at Hacienda Dominguez & Chelenzo Farms

 • Crop Production: forest farming, pollinator habitat, water management

-Our specialty crop research project aims to enhance knowledge about drought-resistant crops and desert plants, as well as mitigate soil erosion and pollution, restore our local ecosystem and regrow our plant and animal pollinator population by restoring one acre with CAM (Crassulacean Acid Metabolism) succulents and other native plants.
+Our specialty crop research project aimed to enhance knowledge about drought-resistant crops and desert plants, as well as mitigate soil erosion and pollution, restore our local ecosystem and regrow our plant and animal pollinator population by restoring one acre with CAM (Crassulacean Acid Metabolism) succulents and other native plants.

-Our Outreach Activities will include
+Our Outreach Activities included

 • Onsite workshops focused food forest development supported by water harvesting structures and terraces